 Widely recognized as a pioneer of social movement creation, White has been profiled by NPR's Morning Edition, The New Yorker, The Guardian and Esquire has named him one of the most influential young thinkers alive today.

 White has a twenty year record of innovative activism, including conceiving the debt-activism tactic used by the Rolling Jubilee and popularizing the critique of clicktivism.
 As a teenage activist he was awarded Americans United's Religious Liberty Award, the ACLU of Michigan’s Wendy Joyrich Award, the Freedom From Religion Foundation’s Ruth Jokinen Student Activist Memorial Award, and the ACLU of Greater Flint Michigan's Civil Libertarian of The Year Award.
 In college he sparked the nationwide Diebold Electronic Civil Disobedience.

 White received his MA and PhD (summa cum laude) in Media and Communications from the European Graduate School in Saas-Fee, Switzerland where he studied with leading philosophers Alain Badiou, Michael Hardt, Jacques Rancière, Slavoj Žižek and Avital Ronell.
 He holds a BA in Philosophy with a minor in Film and Media Studies and a minor in Interpretation Theory from Swarthmore College.

-Micah is a frequent public speaker.
-He has delivered the Grayson Kirk Distinguished Guest Lecture at Miami University as well as numerous lectures at universities, cultural festivals and events in the USA, Canada, Italy, Brazil, Indonesia and Denmark.
+He is an international public speaker.
+He has delivered numerous lectures at universities, cultural festivals and private events in the USA, Canada, Italy, Brazil, Indonesia and Denmark.

 Micah's first book, The End of Protest: A New Playbook for Revolution, was published in 2016 by Knopf Canada.